You might have heard of the NEAR Protocol and wondered what the fuss was about. Does the project have potential, or is it another shitcoin?

 Sharding works the same way by splitting the work between different validator nodes.
 A validator node is responsible for verifying and maintaining a record of transactions.

-Sharding makes transactions very fast at around 3,000 transactions per second compared to Bitcoin which does around 4.5 transactions a second.
+Sharding makes transactions very fast at around 3,000 transactions per second, compared to Bitcoin, which does around 4.5 transactions per second.

 More goods are the gas fees are VERY low at around 1 cent.
 Ethereum can have VERY high gas fees.

-More good news is if you stake NEAR there is only a 2-day hold if you decide to unstake them.
-Some projects are more strict such as Polkodot which makes you wait 3-4 weeks.
+More good news is that if you stake NEAR, there is only a 2-day hold if you decide to unstake it.
+Some projects are more strict, such as Polkodot, which makes you wait 3-4 weeks.

 In a nutshell NEAR Protocol does have a solid foundation!

 NEAR also works well with others, which is important.
-It’s like the guy at a job who has a good attitude and gets along with everyone he has value – compared to the guy that is constantly complaining right?
+It’s like the guy at a job who has a good attitude and gets along with everyone; he has value, compared to the guy who is constantly complaining, right?

-NEAR works with other blockchains with Aurora allowing developers to bring over their Daaps on Ethereum and run them on Near Protocol with fewer fees.
+NEAR works with other blockchains, with Aurora allowing developers to bring over their dApps on Ethereum and run them on Near Protocol with fewer fees.

 They also support many Coding languages that developers can use.